walimorris/unofficial-seattle-metro-api-site/CONTRIBUTING.md

 The develop branch will then be merged into the master branch on releases.
 All branches you create should be descriptive and based off of the feature you're working on and created off of the develop branch like such:

+New features:

+`git checkout -b feature/000-your-feature-name`

+Bugfixes:

-`git checkout -b your-feature-name`
+`git checkout -b bugfix/000-your-feature-name`

-Thanks!
+Most importantly, have fun.
+Thank you!